-Some 23 thousand years ago, in Upper Paleolithic age cave was reached by modern humans.
-Representatives of Magdalenian and Solutrean cultures lived here and left at least 240 artifacts as well as a painting of deer, horse, aurochs, ibex and hand imprints.
+Some 23 thousand years ago, in the Upper Paleolithic age cave was reached by modern humans.
+Representatives of Magdalenian and Solutrean cultures lived here and left at least 240 artifacts as well as a painting of deer, horse, aurochs, ibex, and hand imprints.

-Also in Neolithic age people occasionally stayed in this cave.
+Also in the Neolithic age people occasionally stayed in this cave.
 These were farmers and fishermen – seems, the sea now was close to the caves.

 Neanderthals and humans were not the only ones living in this cave.
 In different time periods here have lived also numerous birds, wolves, hyaenas and also big cats.

 In the time period between the 8th and 3rd century BC this small cave was of huge importance again – it was an important shrine for Phoenicians and Carthaginians.

 Phoenicians were brave seafarers who explored also the Atlantic Ocean.
 It is possible that they even had colonies as far as the Azores (see the article about Monte Brasil "Phoenician sanctuaries") and they definitely reached the British Isles and other faraway lands.

 It seems that they were guarding these profitable and promising sea routes, rising the Greek myth about Pillars of Hercules.
 Ships had to stop at Gibraltar.

 Role of one such stop most likely was performed by Gorham’s Cave, supported by the nearby Phoenician city Carteia (located in the area of present-day Spain).
 Phoenicians and later Carthaginians left in the front part of the cave thousands of offerings including thousands of personalized scarabs from the rings of sailors, small oil lamps – incense burners.
 Then they waited for suitable wind and entered the ocean.